 Note: If the water levels are too high, the river is closed for safety reasons and your trip is refunded.

 The Victoria Falls Canopy tour, on the Zimbabwe side, brings you one step closer to the day dream of being a bird soaring above the trees and rivers.
 The Vic Falls Canopy Tour consists of 9 different slides, varying in length (with the longest being approximately 85m and the shortest being 40m) plus an exciting cable bridge walkway in the middle.
 The friendly and experienced staff give you a detailed safety briefing before the canopy tour, taking you step by step through your upcoming adventure.
 There will be two guides on each tour.

 The canopy tour takes approx 2-2½ hours.
 The walk out of the gorge is only 50 meters and should take approximately 10 minutes.

 For many years Victoria Falls has been an adventure capital of note with serious white water rafting, bunji-jumping and bridge swings on offer.
-More recently abseiling (Zambia only in low water time), gorge swings, ziplines and flying foxes have been added to that list.
+More recently soft adventure activities like abseiling (Zambia only in low water time), gorge swings, ziplines and flying foxes have been added to that list.

 The Flying Fox (either side)

 Imagine taking a running jump into thin air over the chasm; soaring horizontally through the air over the turmoil of the Zambezi below.
 The Flying Fox is a cable slide across the gorge high above the floor.
 You can sit or be strapped, face down, looking at the ground far below as you fly across the gorge.
 The gorge at this point is 200 meters wide and 120 meters deep.
 No walk out is necessary because you are pulled back.